ladybug-tools/spider/sandbox/build-well/README.md

 ## Features

 * Create simple 3D building models by adjusting a variety of numerical parameters
-* Create site context by adding simple forms to represent adjacent structures
+* Create site context by adding, editing, saving or deleting simple forms to represent adjacent structures
+* Update building models by selecting parameters from menus
 * Create text reports for the geometry
+* Every menu item is built on its own standalone, easy-peasy test case

 ## To Do